Fanny Seward: Attempted assassination of William H. Seward

 Realizing he needed to act quickly, Powell began beating Frederick over the head with the barrel of his gun.
 The force of Powell's blows crippled Frederick Seward and left him sprawled on the floor, in a pool of blood.
 Powell's gun was also rendered useless during the melee, as it had become jammed.

-Fanny was in Seward's bedroom with him.
+Seward was in her father's bedroom with him.
 Hearing the loud noises coming from the second floor hallway, she opened the door to see her brother slumped on the floor and a wide-eyed Powell charging directly towards her, a dagger in his hand.
 Powell burst through the door, threw Fanny Seward to the side, and jumped on the Secretary's bed, repeatedly stabbing him in the face and neck area.
 Powell also attacked and injured another son (Augustus Seward), and a soldier and nurse (Sergeant George Robinson) who had been assigned to stay with Seward.

 Outside the home, David Herold, who could hear the screams coming from the house, fled with both horses, leaving Powell to fend for himself.
 Powell, convinced that he had mortally wounded the Secretary, fled down the stairs, and stabbed a messenger, Emerick Hansell, who had arrived just as Powell was escaping; Hansell never fully recovered from the stabbing.

 Fanny Seward and George Robinson worked to save Secretary Seward's life and tend to the others who were injured, attempting to stanch their bleeding and tending to their wounds until doctors could arrive.
 All five men that were injured that night survived, although Secretary Seward would carry facial scars from the attack for the rest of his life.

 Powell was captured several days later at the boarding house of Mary Surratt.
 He was executed on July 7, 1865, along with David Herold, George Atzerodt, and Mrs. Surratt, three of the seven convicted as conspirators in the Lincoln assassination.